-- Flexible, configurable analog routing architecture provided by analog globals, analog mux bus, and analog local buses. - High resolution Delta-Sigma ADC. - Two 8-bit DACs that provide either voltage or current output.

-- Four comparators with optional connection to configurable LUT outputs. - Two configurable switched capacitor/continuous time (SC/CT) blocks for functions that include opamp, unity gain buffer, programmable gain amplifier, transimpedance amplifier, and mixer. - Two opamps for internal use and connection to GPIO that can be used as high current output buffers. - CapSense subsystem to enable capacitive touch sensing. - Precision reference for generating an accurate analog voltage for internal analog blocks.
+- Flexible, configurable analog routing architecture provided by analog globals, analog mux bus, and analog local buses. - High resolution Delta-Sigma ADC. - Up to four 8-bit DACs that provide either voltage or current output. - Four comparators with optional connection to configurable LUT outputs. - Up to four configurable switched capacitor/continuous time (SC/CT) blocks for functions that include opamp, unity gain buffer, programmable gain amplifier, transimpedance amplifier, and mixer - Up to four opamps for internal use and connection to GPIO that can be used as high current output buffers. - CapSense subsystem to enable capacitive touch sensing. - Precision reference for generating an accurate analog voltage for internal analog blocks.